mondongos/web-crawl/README.md

 I picked the website for [Four Seasons Ventures](https://www.four-seasons-ventures.com/) for my tests because it's a small site, I know the people who own it and I know its not going to change much.

 Note: testing takes some time because the async callbacks.
 When testing the `runWebCrawler` method, I had to `setTimeout` at 15 seconds as Jest has a default timeout of 5 seconds.

-### Notes
-- Mock tests
-- Fix 400 error - something to do with request in fetchPage()
-- Parse URL to absolute before running